 Challenge to Achievement at Pace (CAP) Program

-The FYE Office supports the transition of all incoming first year students and provides them with a variety of academic programs and services throughout their freshman year as well as connecting students to various programs, events, activities and resources.
+The FYE Office supports the transition of all incoming first year and transfer students, and provides them with a variety of academic programs and services throughout their first year as well as connecting students to various programs, events, activities and resources.

 The Tutoring Center provides Pace students with academic assistance in a wide variety of subjects, including individual tutoring, study skills sessions, academic coaching, semester-end reviews, and peer-led team learning discussion groups.

 The CAE provides Accommodated Testing (PLV only) and Deferred/Conflict Exams (NYC/PLV) for approved students.
 More information and links to the appropriate offices, including the Office of Disability Services, can be found here.

 Placement Testing is given for incoming first-year and qualifying transfer students in Mathematics, Writing and Modern Languages.
 Links to the online tests as well as sample placement tests for Mathematics can be found here.

 The Academic Leadership Award is given by the CAE each year to a graduating senior who best exemplifies academic citizenship through leadership and achievement; this includes serving as an FYE or CAP UNV 101 Peer Leader, tutor, or special discussion group peer leader.